 This pathway is important because chronic overstimulation can cause brain burnout.
 What do we know about this complex superhighway of neurological circuitry?

 The research shows that nutritional supplements can nourish this neurological pathway and keep it healthy even under extreme stress.
-Taken as a dietary supplement, phosphatidylserine essentially nurtures and revitalizes brain cells so that they form better connections and build better circuitry.
+Taken as a dietary supplement, phosphatidylserine essentially nurtures and revitalizes brain cells so that they form better connections and build better circuitry, which prevents cognitive decline.

 So, always remember that prevention is easier than cure.
-When it comes to preserving brain function, phosphatidylserine is your ticket to clear thinking so you can make the really big, and the not-so-big, decisions in life—and remember them.
+When it comes to preserving brain function, and offsetting early onset dementia, phosphatidylserine is your ticket to clear thinking so you can make the really big, and the not-so-big, decisions in life—and remember them.